How to Build Lean Muscle Mass

 By this logic, gaining muscle while losing fat seems impossible, but it is not.

-Ensure that you provide your body with all the macro/ micronutrients in optimal quantities.
+The best diet plan for muscle gain and fat loss must include all the macro/micronutrients in optimal quantities.
 Eating adequate amounts of fats, protein, and carbohydrates will make sure you have the energy for training, and the nutrients to recover and grow.
 You cannot expect your muscles to grow on poor nutrition.

-A protein intake between 1.6g-2.2g per kilogram of bodyweight is ideal.
+The best diet plan for belly fat loss and muscle gain must comprise a protein intake between 1.6g-2.2g per kilogram of bodyweight.
 For most people, carbohydrate intake would fall between 1.8g-3g per kilogram of bodyweight, depending on lifestyle, body fat percentage, and level of training.

 Optimal consumption of carbohydrates, tailored around training and the active part of your day, is essential to maintain healthy energy levels and to spare the protein for the repair and building of muscles.